 Campbeltown Museum tells the story of Kintyre through its collection of archaeology, fine art, natural sciences, and social history.
 Highlights include a Bronze Age jet necklace, a seascape by William McTaggart, a reflector from the Mull of Kintyre lighthouse, and a swooping gannet.

 Campbeltown Museum cares for many artworks, these can be viewed via Art UK

-Please note that during Bank Holidays, your local facility opening times may differ – please contact us to find out more information.
+Please note that during Bank Holidays, your local facility opening times may differ – please contact us for more information.

 The museum is free to all visitors but donations are most welcome.

 - Full disabled access is available to the museum and to its facilities.